Demographic effects of aggregation in the presence of a component Allee effect: Results

-To better understand the role of long-range competition and facilitation in the formation of aggregates, we next consider the limit cases in which each of these interactions vanishes or acts on a local scale.
-In the local competition limit, $R_c \to 0$, the perturbation growth rate is always negative because $\rho_+ < \beta/(2\,\gamma)$ when populations are uniformly distributed [see Eq.\,\eqref{eq:solutions}].
+To better understand the role of long-range competition and facilitation in the formation of aggregates, we next consider the limit cases in which diffusion is low and each of these interactions vanishes or acts on a local scale.
+In the local competition limit, $R_c \to 0$, the perturbation growth rate is always negative because $\rho_+^{\s{U}} < \beta/(2\,\gamma)$ when populations are uniformly distributed, i.e. $\lambda(k_{\s{max}})<0$, [see Eq.\,\eqref{eq:solutions}].
 Therefore, patterns do not form.
 However, if facilitation is local, $R_f\to 0$, or vanishes, $\beta = 0$, the perturbation growth rate can still be positive for certain wavenumbers, and patterns can potentially form.
-Varying facilitation makes the fastest-growing wavenumber, and therefore the number of groups, oscillate around the value obtained when long-range interactions are purely competitive.
-Therefore, long-range competition is a sufficient and necessary condition for pattern formation, and it sets the periodicity of the long-term spatial pattern of population density.
-Facilitation, on the other hand, plays a secondary role in pattern formation, rearranging the pattern periodicity around the value set by the competition range \citep{rietkerk2008regular}.
-Previous studies have already identified long-range competition as a cause of spatial patterns through the establishment of the so-called exclusion regions, i.e., regions between clusters of organisms in which individuals would compete with individuals from two neighbor groups \citep{hernandez2004clustering,martinez2013vegetation,martinez2014minimal}.
-In fact, for low diffusion, our simulations show that the distance between aggregates is very close to the competition range $R_c$, as expected when patterns form due to exclusion regions \citep{hernandez2004clustering,pigolotti2007,martinezgarcia2022}.
-Moreover, the spatial patterns of population density exhibit aggregates shorter than the range of both non-local interactions, which makes the intensity of competition and facilitation inside an aggregate approximately constant.
+Because in this low diffusion limit $R_f$ defines the aggregate width (gray-dashed lines in Fig.\,\ref{fig:diff}), varying the facilitation range makes the fastest-growing wavenumber, and, therefore, the number of groups oscillate around the value obtained when long-range interactions are purely competitive.
+Therefore, long-range competition is the key non-locality for pattern formation, and it sets the periodicity of the long-term spatial pattern of population density.
+Conversely, facilitation plays a secondary role in pattern formation, rearranging the pattern periodicity around the value set by the competition range \cite{rietkerk2008regular}.
+Previous studies have already identified long-range competition as a cause of spatial patterns through the establishment of the so-called exclusion regions, i.e., regions between clusters of organisms in which individuals would compete with individuals from two neighbor groups \citep{hernandez2004clustering,martinez2013vegetation,martinez2014minimal,martinezgarcia2022}.
+Moreover, the spatial patterns of population density exhibit aggregates shorter than the range of both non-local interactions, which makes the intensity of competition and facilitation inside an aggregate approximately constant (see vertical black dashed lines in Fig.\,\ref{fig:diff}).